 Nursing Program Admissions Process

 Admission is competitive and based on available space.
-The minimum cumulative GPA for all BSN applicants is 2.8 at the time of application; however, a minimum cumulative GPA of 2.8 does not guarantee admission to the School of Nursing.
-Students are eligible to apply to the nursing program when they have successfully completed a minimum of 41 semester credit hours at the time of application.
+The minimum cumulative GPA for all BSN applicants is 2.8 at the time of application; however, a minimum cumulative GPA of 2.8 does not guarantee admission to the BSN Program.
+Students are eligible to apply to the nursing program when they have successfully completed a minimum of 41 semester credit hours at.
 Transfer students should complete at least 12 credit hours in residence at Berry College before applying to the nursing program.
-One of the courses taken at Berry must be from the required science courses, all science courses required in the Nursing Foundations Core must have been completed within 6 years of the application date.
+One of the courses taken at Berry must be from the required science courses and all science courses required in the Nursing Foundations Core must have been completed within 6 years of the application date.
 Students must earn at least a C- grade in all biology, chemistry, mathematics and rhetoric and writing courses prior to beginning the nursing sequence, even following formal admission to the program.
 Students should complete 55 hours and the required prerequisite courses at the time of enrollment in the first clinical nursing course.

 Admission decisions are competitive and based on the applicant's academic record, supporting documents, and BSN application at the time of the application deadline.
 Applicants for admission will be ranked according to number of hours earned, overall GPA, and an adjusted GPA calculated from the math, science, and English, rhetoric and writing courses required in the BSN core.
 (MAT 111 , BIO 111 , BIO 206 , BIO 207 , BIO 301 , CHM 108 and ENG 101, ENG 102 or RHW 101 , RHW 102 ).
 Applicants will receive an admissions decision a minimum of four weeks after the application deadline of February 1.

 Additional Program Requirements and Fees